Afghanistan mourns after ambulance bomb kills more than 100

 Hotel siege

-Afghanistan has had a deadly few days, with ISIS attacking an office of the aid group Save the Children in the eastern city of Jalalabad Wednesday, killing at least four people and injuring dozens.
+Afghanistan has had a deadly few days, with ISIS attacking an office of the aid group Save the Children in the eastern city of Jalalabad on Wednesday, killing at least four people and injuring dozens.

-And last weekend, gunmen attacked the Intercontinental Hotel in Kabul, killing at least 22 people during a 12-hour standoff with Afghan security forces.
+Last weekend, gunmen attacked the Intercontinental Hotel in Kabul, killing at least 22 people during a 12-hour standoff with Afghan security forces.
 Six gunmen were killed.
 The Taliban also claimed responsibility for that assault.

-Saturday's bombing was not just another attack in the Afghan capital, CNN senior international correspondent Nick Paton Walsh said.

-Every time the so-called ring of steel in the city is penetrated, it undermines the government's ability to appear in control of even its most important sanctuaries, he said.
+Saturday's bombing was not just another attack in the Afghan capital.
+Every time the so-called "ring of steel" in the city is penetrated, it challenges the government's ability to remain in control of even its most important sanctuaries.

 Strategy change for Taliban?

-The Taliban's swift claim of responsibility marked a contrast to a March attack on a key military hospital in Kabul that killed at least 30 people, many of them doctors and injured soldiers, Paton Walsh said.
+The Taliban's swift claim of responsibility marked a contrast to a March attack on a key military hospital in Kabul that killed at least 30 people, many of them doctors and injured soldiers.
 The Taliban denied it was behind the hospital attack, and ISIS eventually claimed it.

-This time, the Taliban had no such qualms, Paton Walsh said.
-It's possibly a sign the Taliban doesn't want to lose out to its younger, nastier competitor insurgency in the extremism stakes.
+This time, the Taliban had no such qualms.
+It's possibly a sign the Taliban doesn't want to lose out to its younger, nastier rival insurgency in the extremism stakes.
 A year ago, medical facilities were off-limits; now, an ambulance can be used as a bomb.

 US President Donald Trump condemned the attack.